 –Batman 80-Page Giant Vol. 2 #1

 December 16.
 A foot of snow followed by a severe ice storm have put Gotham under a deep freeze.
 Riots break out and looters raid the city.
 The Dynamic Duo is on patrol to stop as many crimes as possible.
 Meanwhile, Alfred helps a hooker-with-a-heart-of-gold he met recently, taking her to the Annual Wayne Foundation Winter Ball, buying her new clothes, and sending her off to Sioux Falls.
 In the morning, Alfred says that he spent the night with a prostitute.
 Dick and Damian can’t tell whether or not he’s joking.
 This issue also includes tales involving Millicent Mayne, Catwoman, and Poison Ivy dealing with the insanity that goes along with the blizzard.
 Batman also helps Commissioner Gordon apprehend an escaped Mr. Freeze.
-NOTE: There is a short story in this issue that involves three teenage kids trying to become superheroes and one getting killed by Killer Croc.
+NOTES: There is a short story in this issue that involves three teenage kids trying to become superheroes and one getting killed by Killer Croc.
 This story takes place a few weeks before the storm.
-ANOTHER NOTE: The 1-page comic strip by Steve Niles at the end of this issue, while very cute, is non canon.
+Also, the single-page comic strip by Steve Niles at the end of this issue, while very cute, is non-canon.

 –Batman & Robin #4-6 (“REVENGE OF THE RED HOOD”)